charlietag/tmux-themes/README.md

 # Tmux theme

-This is an plugin that applying tmux theme maintained by me.
+This is an plugin that applying the tmux theme maintained by me.

 This plugin is compatible with Tmux plugin manager([TPM](https://github.com/tmux-plugins/tpm))